geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_select.rst

 Response
 ````````

-The response *always* contains the number of metadata records selected.
+The XML response from this service *always* contains the number of metadata records selected after applying the select operation.

 Example::